Capitalisation of animal breeds

 Exceptions and outliers

-guinea pig – Lower case ‘g’, even though it seems to be named after ‘Guinea’.
-However, this is very unlikely, and it seems that no one knows for sure why they are called ‘guinea pigs’.
-One theory is that you could buy them for a guinea (an old British coin) back in the day, but they had their name long before the coin was minted, so that’s that theory out the window.
+guinea pig – Lower-case ‘g’, even though you may assume these animals are named after ‘Guinea’.
+However, this is very unlikely, and it seems no one knows for sure why they are called ‘guinea pigs’.
+One theory is that you could buy them for a guinea (an old British coin) back in the day, but they had their name long before the coin was minted, so that theory’s out the window.
 Another possibility is that they are originally from Guyana, and the name got corrupted over time.
-This latter theory seems likely, as they do originate from South America, but we may never know for sure.
-Just write it lower case and don’t ask.
+This latter theory seems likely, as they do originate from South America.
+We may never know for sure.
+Just write it using lower case and don’t ask.

 Shiba Inu – The name of this dog breed is from the Japanese for ‘brushwood’ and ‘dog’, so no proper nouns, but capitalised, nonetheless.